This part of the Space Art section provides lists

 a history of space photography

-art in childrens' books about space, now gone
+of art in childrens' non-fiction books about

-1974.
+1949 to 1974.

 Visions